 - too much fluid around the baby (known as polyhydramnios)

 - preterm birth (birth before 37 weeks of pregnancy)

 - pre-eclampsia, which causes high blood pressure that if untreated can put the pregnancy at serious risk

 - your baby developing low blood sugar after birth, which may need treatment

 Diagnosing and managing GDM

 Early in your pregnancy, you will be offered a test for GDM by your Midwife or GP if you have any of the above risk factors.
-If you are diagnosed with GDM, you will be looked after by a specialist maternity team within the hospital, who will manage your blood sugars.
+If you are diagnosed with GDM, you will be looked after by a specialist maternity team within the hospital, who will help you to manage your blood sugars.

 After the pregnancy, your blood sugars should return to normal.
-However, your blood sugars will be check within 6 to 13 weeks after delivery and yearly thereafter.
+However, your blood sugars will be checked within 6 to 13 weeks after delivery and yearly thereafter.
 These yearly checks are very important as you are at increased risk of type 2 Diabetes; but most importantly, a healthy diet and healthy weight can reduce these risks.